marcorussi/iot_eth_server/README.md

     $ cd tools
     $ ./tcp_client

-Instert command 's' for searching your device and then connect with command 'c' by inserting the obtained IP address.
-Press 'Enter' for receiving last sensors data.
+Insert command 's' for searching your device and then connect with command 'c' by inserting the obtained IP address.
+Press 'Enter' for receiving last data from the server.

 **TODO**

-* replace dummy sensors data with real ones
 * implement a proper rand function
 * add mDNS service
 * improve README file: add pinout and connections between boards
+* link FreeRTOS printf function to DBG UART module
+* add FreeRTOS printf debug functions to NetworkInterface module